Below, we cover the different visitor field types and how to set these up.

-The date of birth field is formatted for the visitor to select their birth year.
+The date of birth field is formatted for the visitor to select their birth date.
 A date selector will pop up for the visitor to select their birth year, then the month, and finally the day.
 This will then appear on the date of birth field as shown in the support article below with the date first, then the month and finally the year.

 The checkboxes field is used when more than one option may be available to the visitor to select from when answering this field.
 This is useful when you may have more than one option that is applicable to the fields question.
 Each option can be set to require approval, if selected.

 The multi-choice field is presented with multiple options to select from when signing in.
 Using this field, the visitor can select from one of the options available, these options can also be set to require approval, if selected.